MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/retrieve-a-partition-mapping-tables-definition.md

 ## Retrieve a WHPM table's definition

 Use this workflow sample to get the definition of a WHPM table.
 The object ID of the table is `569A89E78FA1455687F4E327B259B3FB`.
-The table is in the MicroStrategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.
+The table is in the Strategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 Get the table's definition with [GET /api/model/tables/\{TableId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Tables/ms-getTableDetails).